d-tidwell/aipr/README.md

 ## Automated completion model generated pull request commit summary.

-**This repository has been tested on Windows 11 with WSL2 Ubuntu 20.04 focal The project was compiled in Java-19 Amazon Corretto v19.0.2**
+**This repository has been tested on Windows 11 with WSL2 Ubuntu 20.04 focal and Gradle 7.6 The project was compiled in Java-19 Amazon Corretto v19.0.2**

 Many Java versions 15+ should sufficient.
 To install multiple versions or switch try SDKman: